Colpitts oscillator: Theory

 In the Hartley circuit, oscillation is more likely for larger values of transconductance and larger values of inductance.

 The above analysis also describes the behavior of the Pierce oscillator.
 The Pierce oscillator, with two capacitors and one inductor, is equivalent to the Colpitts oscillator.
 Equivalence can be shown by choosing the junction of the two capacitors as the ground point.
 An electrical dual of the standard Pierce oscillator using two inductors and one capacitor is equivalent to the Hartley oscillator.

+Working principle

+A Colpitts oscillator is an electronic circuit that generates a sinusoidal waveform, typically in the radio frequency range.
+It uses an inductor and two capacitors in parallel to form a resonant tank circuit, which determines the oscillation frequency.
+The output signal from the tank circuit is fed back into the input of an amplifier, where it is amplified and fed back into the tank circuit.
+The feedback signal provides the necessary phase shift for sustained oscillation.

+The working principle of a Colpitts oscillator can be explained as follows: